 Currently in Season

 Throughout the year, you pick a variety of fruits and vegetables.
-It’s always a good idea to double-check their website to see what is currently available.
-Here’s a quick look at what is available this fall.
+Double-checking their website to see what is currently available is always a good idea.
+Here’s a quick look at what is available in the fall.

 Ready to Pick